 Lack of talent

 Since AI marketing tends to be complex and requires technical know-how, another concern is finding the right talent and people to handle and execute it.
 There are algorithms and computational power that require a specific skill set for AI-related tools and software.

 Before jumping into AI, businesses must look at the roster of employees they need and if there is a way to outsource needed personnel or consultants.
-Another way to make AI work is through partnerships with third-party providers that can help collect, analyse, and maintain data and the needed AI training programs for employees interested in Artificial Intelligence and data science.
+Another way to make AI work is through partnerships with third-party providers that can help collect, analyze, and maintain data and the needed AI training programs for employees interested in Artificial Intelligence and data science.

-Yet another challenge with AI marketing is how it poses a threat to human resources and skilled labour.
+Yet another challenge with AI marketing is how it poses a threat to human resources and skilled labor.
 Some think that AI-based technologies may eventually displace marketers and that companies would settle for machinery and big data to do all the work needed.

 Some even make bold predictions that AI will eventually replace 6 out of 10 marketing analysts and specialists.

 However, the workforce remains an integral part of marketing despite this possible danger, especially since people skills are hard to pass down to machines.
-Instead, what marketers do with AI is find ways to make both actual labour and AI complement each other towards attracting and retaining clientele.
+Instead, what marketers do with AI is find ways to make both actual labor and AI complement each other towards attracting and retaining clientele.